crux82/msr-vtt-it/README.md

 ## Download

-To download the MSR-VTT-it dataset, please refer to DEFINIRE
+To download the MSR-VTT-it dataset, please refer to [this page](https://github.com/crux82/msr-vtt-it/tree/master/msr-vtt-it)

 The resource is developed by the [Semantic Analytics Group](http://sag.art.uniroma2.it) of the [University of Roma Tor Vergata](http://web.uniroma2.it/home).